moneroguides/1x02-setting-up-your-own-node/script.md

 Before we continue, you need to be learn about whatever local risks, if any, are associated with hosting your own node.
 This is important for your personal security and obviously depends on where in the world you live and work.

-Currently, the best ways to shield your Internet activities from malicious actors is to use a trustworthy Virtual Proxy Network (VPN), Tor routing (The Onion Routing Project) or Invisible Internet Project (I2P).
+Currently, the best ways to shield your Internet activities from malicious actors is through a trustworthy Virtual Proxy Network (VPN), Tor routing (The Onion Routing Project) or Invisible Internet Project (I2P).
 Best practices are not timeless and there will always be developments in the web and the Monero ecosystem, but the Monero developer community is one of the largest and most privacy-focused organizations in this space.

 Please skip to the next video if you have any security concerns.
-If you still want to host your own node and support the network, we will of course be showing you how to do so with VPN in Video 4: **Using Monero with Enhanced Privacy**.
+If you still want to host your own node and support the network, we will of course be showing you how to do so with VPN in Video 4 of this series: **Using Monero with Enhanced Privacy**.

 ### HARDWARE RECOMMENDATIONS

 Most users run their nodes 24/7, so plan on operating low-powered and efficient hardware using "System On Chip" (SOC) architechture from AMD or Intel

 Generally speaking, the Rasberry Pi and other ARM-based (Advanced RISC Machine) systems would be ideal for something like this.
-However, it is not the best platform for running the Monero daemon because the hardware lacks support for the "Advanced Encryption Standard" (AES) instruction set.
+However, it's not the best platform for running the Monero daemon as the hardware lacks support for the "Advanced Encryption Standard" (AES) instruction set.
 This major disadvantage leads to drastically longer sync times.
 Typically, only systems with x86 architecture benefit from this instruction set.

-The Monero daemon requires 1 to 2 GB of memory to run, so pick a system with over 4 GB
+The Monero daemon requires 1 to 2 GB of memory to run, so aim to use a system with at least 4 GB or memory

-If you are planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend following this [guide](https://moneroecosystem.org/pinode-xmr/) published by the good folks from the Monero ecosystem work-group.
+If you're planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend following this [guide](https://moneroecosystem.org/pinode-xmr/) published by the good folks from the Monero ecosystem work-group.

 ### DOWNLOADING THE MONERO SOFTWARE

 Download your node software from the official [github repository](https://github.com/monero-project/monero/releases), or just click the link in our video description.
 Assuming you followed all the steps from our last video, *Importing Public Keys and Verifying Hashes*, you will be ready to proceed with validated official Monero node software!

 If you haven't, please make sure you do that now.
-You will find the video listed in the *Getting to Grips with Monero* playlist
+You'll find the video listed in the *Getting to Grips with Monero* playlist

 The next sections will cover the different steps in the installation process for both Linux and Windows.
 Use the time stamps below to jump to the parts you need.

-### LINUX
+### PREPARING YOUR FOLDERS - LINUX

 If you are using a linux distro like I am currently, then you're going to need to open a command line terminal.
 I'm going to navigate to the right directory using the terminal and the change directory command: `cd`.
 You can then use `ls` to check you're in the right place.
 If you're using the file explorer, head to the proper folder and *Right click* and select *Open in Terminal*.

 You'll find the commands used in the description below, feel free to copy and paste them into your terminal window.
-To paste into the terminal window you will probably need to use the *Shift* key in addition to *Ctrl* key to copy (*Ctrl + Shift + C*) and paste (*Ctrl + Shift + C*).
+To paste into the terminal window you'll probably need to use the *Shift* key in addition to *Ctrl* key to copy (*Ctrl + Shift + C*) and paste (*Ctrl + Shift + C*).

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`

 Let's break down this command.
 First, we're making a directory called *monerod*, in the user's directory (`/home/"USERNAME"`), then we're using the `tar` function to unpack the compressed folder into the directory we just created.

 Now, let's run that by hitting *Enter*

 Use the `cd` command and navigate to the newly created directory and look for the extracted folder using the `ls` command

-### WINDOWS
+### PREPARING YOUR FOLDERS - WINDOWS

 The first thing we're going to do is move download file to a custom folder.
 First select and cut using *Ctrl+X*

-Next we will go to the `C:` drive to create a folder called *monerod*.
+Next we'll go to the `C:` drive to create a folder called *monerod*.
 Double click on the new folder and paste the zip file you just cut with *Ctrl+V*

 Double click the zip file to open, then drag and drop the folder into the address bar, onto the name of the parent folder.
 Open the *monerod* folder when finished.

 As Windows users it's best to add a custom security rule to your virus and threat protection settings to avoid any complications when running your node:

-- Open the virus and threat protection settings by typing in the search bar or opening the start menu and typing in `virus`
+- First, open the virus and threat protection settings by typing in the search bar or opening the start menu and typing in `virus`
 - Next, under *Virus and Threat Protection Settings*, click on *Manage Settings*
 - Scroll down until you see the *Exclusions* Section and choose *Add or remove exclusions*
 - Click *Add an exclusion*
 - Choose *Folder*
-- Go to the folder that you just created in the root directory
+- The select the folder that you just created in the root directory

 ### CREATING A CONFIG FILE